 Her first book of short stories was published in 1968 and since then she has published fifteen more.
 Her work frequently appears in magazines including The New Yorker, The Atlantic Monthly, and The Paris Review.
 She divorced in 1972 and moved back to Ontario to take up a post as writer-in-residence at the University of Western Ontario, a position she later held at the university of British Columbia and at the University of Queensland.

 She married Gerald Fremlin in 1976 and moved to his hometown of Clinton, Ontario, not far from Wingham.
 Gerald died in April, 2013.
-In October 2013, she was awarded the Nobel Prize in Literature.
+On December 10, 2013, she was awarded the Nobel Prize in Literature.
 Alice has recently announced her retirement from writing and continues to live in Clinton.